CombatClassifieds/Website/DEVOPS.md

 - How long did it take to get information back from our query?
   - Where did it take the longest in a table?
 Where can we shave off the MOST amount of time

+#### Database seeding

+Run faker.js to generate an insert statement into our seed.sql file.
+Delete before push to minimize the need for space and etc.

 ### Server Optimization

 - get rid of unneeded code